-- The Sun's differential rotation Student's Guide. - CESAR's Booklet. - Comp - uter with Web Browser and Internet Connection. - Access to CESAR web tools. - Calculator (physical or online such as wolframalpha.com) and paper and pen. - Or a spreadsheet program such as Excel or Numbers, or access to GoogleDocs.
+- The "Sun's differential rotation" Student's Guide. - CESAR's Booklet. - Computer with Web Browser and Internet Connection. - On-line CESAR web tools. - Calculator (physical or online such as wolframalpha.com) and paper and pen. - Or a spreadsheet program such as Open Office, Google Docs, Excel or Numbers.